St. Johns County Planning and Zoning recommends denial for ‘agrihood’ community

 “With a project of this magnitude, we should have certain specificity about where certain-sized lots are going to go.
 We don’t have that.
 We have a generalization.
 It’s the bare minimum,” she said.
 “This should not have come before us at this stage.
 It’s too early.
 It’s too incomplete.”

-Despite the PZA’s recommendation to deny, the agrihood project will next go before the full St. Johns County Board of County Commissioners for a vote Nov.
+With the PZA’s recommendation to deny, the agrihood project will head to the full St. Johns County Board of County Commissioners for a vote Nov.
 5.

 ×